dandag/Eule.py/README.md

 Ports to the next Poolspot from the Poolspots List (Settings).\
 [Video](https://www.youtube.com/watch?v=KfkVtLCQiNo)

+#### Port to A2 Tample
+Ports to Act 2 temple of the firstborn location

 #### Open Grift

 Opens a Greater Rift from when you have clicked the Obelisk.\